Around the world, our employees take an active role in giving back to their communities through a variety of programs.

-- Community Works: helping teens to prepare youth for participation in their communities in a positive way
+- Community Works: Helping teens to prepare for participating in their communities in a positive way

-Our company’s Pro Bono Legal Program has been serving the poor and disadvantaged for over 21 years.
-Our legal professionals have been nationally recognized1 for their commitment to providing pro bono assistance in areas such as guardianship, domestic violence, family law, child advocacy, Social Security disability benefits, veterans’ affairs, and bankruptcy, as well as legal support for nonprofit organizations.
+Our company’s Pro Bono Legal Program has been serving the poor and disadvantaged for over 22 years.
+Our legal professionals have been nationally recognized for their commitment to providing pro bono assistance in areas such as guardianship, domestic violence, family law, child advocacy, Social Security disability benefits, veterans’ affairs, and bankruptcy, as well as legal support for nonprofit organizations.

-During 2015, more than 140 attorneys, paralegals and administrative associates, representing over 50 percent of the company’s legal professionals, provided approximately 2,400 hours of pro bono legal services.
+During 2016, 80 attorneys, paralegals and administrative associates, representing over 22 percent of the company’s legal professionals, provided approximately 1,126 hours of pro bono legal services.

-The Veterans Justice Initiative and the Landlord-Tenant Program of the Legal Services of Northwest Jersey, Inc. (LSNWJ), provides legal assistance to low-income and vulnerable residents in meeting the basic needs essential to self-sufficiency.
-Our legal professionals, in collaboration with LSNWJ, outside counsel and other corporations, completed 271 cases, providing pro bono legal assistance to displaced or transitioning veterans and to low-income residents at risk of losing their housing.
+The Tenancy Project of the Legal Services of Northwest Jersey, Inc. (LSNWJ), provides legal assistance to low-income and vulnerable residents in meeting the basic needs essential to self-sufficiency.
+Our legal professionals, in collaboration with LSNWJ, outside counsel and other corporations, completed 299 cases, providing pro bono legal assistance to low-income residents at risk of losing their housing.

-More than 50 percent of our attorneys, paralegals and administrative associates have provided pro bono legal services.
+Globally, more than 22 percent of our attorneys, paralegals and administrative associates provided pro bono legal services in 2016.

-The The Pro Bono Partnership, a nationally-recognized organization, provides free business and transactional legal services to help nonprofits in New York, New Jersey, and Connecticut achieve their goals, avoid risk, and better serve their constituencies.
-In 2015, fifteen attorneys from our company’s Pro Bono Legal Program contributed to this organization’s ability to provide business legal services for 693 nonprofit organizations.
+The Pro Bono Partnership, a nationally recognized organization, provides free business and transactional legal services to help nonprofits in New York, New Jersey, and Connecticut achieve their goals, avoid risk, and better serve their constituencies.
+In 2016, 25 attorneys from our company’s Pro Bono Legal Program contributed to this organization’s ability to provide business legal services for 843 nonprofit organizations.

-Volunteer Lawyers for Justice (VLJ) relies on the talents and resources of volunteers to provide free legal services to low income individuals and families.
-Since 2009, our company has partnered with VLJ to provide pro bono legal services to low-income individuals and families seeking debt relief, and throughout 2015, our attorney’s and paralegals assisted VLJ in providing consumer-law counseling to 39 bankruptcy clients.
+Volunteer Lawyers for Justice (VLJ) relies on the talents and resources of volunteers to provide free legal services to low-income individuals and families.
+Since 2009, our company has partnered with VLJ to provide pro bono legal services to low-income individuals and families seeking debt relief.
+Throughout 2016, our attorneys and paralegals assisted VLJ in providing services to 234 clients.